meghna-iksula/Expense-Handler/README.md

 # Expense-Handler

-It is a dynamic website built with the JS library React.
+It is a dynamic website built with ReactJS, a Javascript library.
-It is used to keep track of all expenses incurred during a given month and year.
+It keeps track of all the monthly expenses incurred during a specific year.